belle2/basf2/online_book/index-01-online_book.rst

    You can also take a sneak peek at the most recent version of the documentation by selecting the `development version <https://software.belle2.org/development/sphinx/online_book/index-01-online_book.html>`_.
-   Hoever not all of the code examples might work for you yet.
+   However not all of the code examples might work for you yet.

    The earliest release version which contains this online book is ``release-05-01-12``.